 “… supplement & expand our Community Health Needs Assessment data to truly represent the community members’ perception of what are the greatest health needs of our community.”- Alex Lundy (St. Mary’s Hospital -Community Benefits Manager)

 “… increase local funding for community development and services.”-Deborah Lonon (ACC government - Director of Housing and Community Development)

 “… determine what programs St. Mary’s can provide to the community in order to help address any disparities and prominent health concerns.”- Courtney Vickery (St. Mary’s Hospital - Director Corporate Health Services)

-“… direct resources and volunteer investments towards the specific areas in education, workforce development, and access to health, where the greatest needs are present.”- Emily Nicholos (United Way - Director of Community Impact)
+“… direct resources and volunteer investments towards the specific areas in education, workforce development, and access to health, where the greatest needs are present.”- Emily Nicholos (United Way - Associate Vice President of Community Impact & Innovation)